azizcodes/azizcodes.github.io/_posts/2018-01-10-orgrepeat.md

 C-u 24 b -> xxxxxxxxxxxxxxxxxxxxxxxx
 ```

 Which is great but I want to automate it in an org table.
-So I tried:
+So I tried

 ``` elisp
 (insert "x")         ;; doesn't work in org tables formulas (insert-char 120 24) ;; also doesn't work
 ```

 But that didn't work due to the data type expected by the table.
-I order for this to work, the output of the function should be a string.

-So, write a function that outputs a string
+I order for this to work inside an org table, you should write a function that outputs a quoted string, like the following

 ``` elisp
 (defun repeat(x n)